• Skip navigation

 All Three Options

-• encourage students to choose modules from a range of related subjects (including North American Studies, Book Studies, Romance languages and others)
+• encourage students to choose modules from a range of related subjects (including Book Studies, Computational Linguistics, North American Studies, Romance languages)

 • offer a number of places for studying abroad at other European universities